 A small audio sampling from all of our speakers.
 Music courtesy of www.bensound.com

-If a Bluetooth speaker is easy to carry around you'll be much more likely to have it with you when your entourage demands some sweet beats.
+If a Bluetooth speaker is small and light enough to shove in your bag you're more likely to have it with you when your entourage demands some sweet beats.
 Our portability testing was based on three simple questions; is it heavy, do I have to worry about it getting wet, and can I easily throw it in a backpack? the first two questions were easy to answer with a scale, checking which models have waterproof ratings, and taking those models for a swim just to verify.
 To assess packability our testers took the speakers everywhere, stuffing them into backpacks, tote bags, and carry-on luggage, to see how easily they fit in with the essentials we were carrying around anyway.

 Taking a significant step down from the top scorers we have the UE Boom 2, the Bose SoundLink Color II, and the Bose SoundLink Revolve, all of which scored a 7 out of 10 in this metric.
 The Boom 2 and the SoundLink Color II are relatively heavy, both clocking in at about 19.5 ounces.
 However, the cylindrical shape of the Boom and the fairly flat, rectangular shape of the SoundLink Color make them easily packable.
 These models also benefitted from their water resistant ratings.
 The Boom can survive full submersion (IPX7 rating) and the SoundLink Color can survive significant splashes (IPX4 rating).
 The SoundLink Revolve** is quite heavy at 24 ounces, but it's IPX4 water resistant rating and packable, cylindrical shape earned it a decent score.